pypsa-meets-earth/governance/GOVERNANCE_pme.md

 ## Stepping Down / Emeritus Process

-Contributors can step down to a lower role or request emeritus status by contacting the Maintainers.
+Contributors can step down to a lower role or request emeritus status by contacting the Coordinators.

 ---

-**NOTE:** The current list of Maintainers and Steering Committee members is maintained in [MAINTAINERS](MAINTAINERS.md).
+**NOTE:** The current list of Coordinators and Steering Committee members is maintained in [COORDINATORS](COORDINATORS.md).

 ## Definitions